ChickenDipps/soup-bot/README.md

 Now your Discord bot should be set up and running!

-To test the bot, go to the server you added the bot to and type `/hello` in the chat.
-The bot should respond with `Hello, world!`.
+To test the bot, go to the server you added the bot to and type `/ping` in the chat.
+The bot should respond with `Pong!`.

-> **Note:** Please update this last step with the actual commands of your bot.